Azure/acs-demos/README.md

 3. [Sharks and Sands](../../wiki/Hen-Game::Sharks-and-Sands)

+## PiSwarm: A Docker Swarm Cluster

+Card games have to be run somewhere, why not on a [Raspberry Pi Docker Swarm Cluster](docs/piswarm/index.md)?

 ## PiKube: A Kubernetes Cluster

 Card games have to be run somewhere, why not on a [Raspberry Pi